 Protection for leaseholders

-Michael Gove also announced an additional £27 million to fund the installation of fire alarms in all high risk buildings to increase the safety of residents and bring to an end the use of expensive waking watch measures.
+Michael Gove also announced an additional £27 million to fund the installation of fire alarms in all high risk buildings.
+This measure is to increase the safety of residents.
+It is hoped it will bring to an end the use of expensive waking watch measures.

 The government will also introduce amendments to the Building Safety Bill to retrospectively extend the legal right of building owners and leaseholders to demand compensation from their building’s developer for safety defects.
-The Bill currently covers defects up to 15 years and this will be increased to defects up to 30 years old.
+The Bill currently covers defects up to 15 years.
+This will be increased to defects up to 30 years old.

 Building Safety Inspections